Mixed Media Painting

 - priming and stretching canvass

-You will begin by preparing a support for your work, which could be made from MDF, aluminum or canvas.
+You will begin by preparing a support for your work, which could be made from MDF, aluminium or canvas.
 These surfaces will be developed further by using collage or photo montages, which will be the starting point for a series of mixed media paintings.

 A variety of materials are provided for demonstrations and experimentation purposes.